Controlling

 • Put pet dishes in a soapy moat—partially fill a wide, shallow container with soapy water and place pet bowls in the water.

-• Use a hand duster, such as Pest Pistol, to apply desiccating dust such as diatomaceous earth (DE) in wall openings and cracks before sealing.
+• Use a hand duster to apply desiccating dust such as diatomaceous earth (DE) in wall openings and cracks before sealing.
 DE kills insects by absorbing their outer waxy coating, causing dehydration and death.
 It has little toxicity to humans or pets but inhaling it can cause respiratory problems, so wear a dust mask and goggles when applying.
 Be sure to buy food-grade DE, not DE for pool filters.

 Outdoors